 To enable Books & Budget section to send a consolidated certificate to CAG, so as to reach him before 1st October of each year all section/divisions./BOs should send Audit certificate to Books & Budget section before 15th September after completion of audit of March Accounts and annual items by that date.
 If the audit of any item cannot be completed either due to arrears in Accounts office or due to non-availability of vouchers the certificate should be qualified and complete lists of all items in arrears should be sent along with a certificate in the proforma shown below.
 List (A) showing particulars of items which directly affect accuracy of accounts.

-Section Sr. Particulars Month No.of Remarks

-No of items in of vouchers
+Section Particulars of items in No.of vouchers Remarks arrears accounts

-arrears accounts